vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/create-a-data-element-and-rule-for-tracking-app-downloads.md

 1. For the [!UICONTROL Data Element Type] field, select **[!UICONTROL Merged Objects]**.
 This data element allows you to merge multiple objects.
 The merged result is returned by the data element.

-1. Add the first object you want to include in the merge.
+1. Add the first object that you want to include in the merge.
 Enter `%event.fullState%` in the [!UICONTROL Object(required)] field.
 When used inside a rule triggered by a [!UICONTROL Data Pushed] rule event, this references the computed state of the Adobe Client Data Layer at the time the rule was triggered.

 1. Click the  **[!UICONTROL Add Another]** command.